jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 ----

-* I change the `assertNotEqual method`_ to the `assertEqual method`_ which checks if the 2 things in the parentheses are equal
+* I change the `assertNotEqual method`_ to the `assertEqual method`_ which checks if the two things in the parentheses are equal

   .. code-block:: python
     :lineno-start: 133